Pirogjikdhima/Pirogjikdhima/README.md

 About Me 🎉

 👋 Hi!
-I’m Piro Gjikdhima, a third-year Computer Engineering student from a small village in Albania.
-As the oldest sibling, I thrive on responsibility and perseverance.
+I’m Piro Gjikdhima, a third-year Computer Engineering student from Albania.
+I thrive on responsibility and perseverance.

 💻 I’m passionate about AI, software development, and machine learning, with a strong focus on deep learning and its practical applications in solving real-world problems.